Best eSIM-compatible Android phones

 Reasons to avoid

-The latest in Google's affordable A-series, the Pixel 9a packs all of the latest AI features and a ton of flagship-quality specs into a device that usually retails for only $499.
-The vibrant 6.3-inch display is only slightly larger than the Galaxy S25, while the 2,700 nits of peak brightness and 120Hz refresh rate makes the screen an absolute pleasure to use (assuming you don't suffer from PWM sensitivity).
-Under the hood you'll also enjoy Google's powerful Tensor G4 processor, 8GB of RAM, and some feature-packed cameras that are nearly unrivalled at this price point.
+The vibrant 6.3-inch display is the same size as the Pixel 10, while the 3,000 nits of peak brightness and 120Hz refresh rate makes the screen an absolute pleasure to use (assuming you don't suffer from PWM sensitivity).
+Under the hood you'll also enjoy Google's Tensor G4 processor, 8GB of RAM, and some feature-packed cameras that are nearly unrivaled at this price point.
+The reused processor is a bit of a bummer, but the price is unchanged from last year's model.

 The problem is that once the phone does need juice, the 23W charging speeds are a bit slower than we'd like.
-Nevertheless, when you pair the Pixel 9a's flagship-level specs with the accessible price tag and yes, eSIM support, you get an affordable device that's worth a closer look.
+Nevertheless, when you pair the Pixel 10a's flagship-level specs with the accessible price tag and yes, eSIM support, you get an affordable device that's worth a closer look.

 Best premium